 Scholarships marked with an asterisk (*) have separate applications processes.
 Please view the scholarship’s description for more information.

 Applications Are Closed

-The 2022-2023 DAAP college-wide and school specific scholarship application is closed.
-The scholarship application will be available again in Spring 2023 for the 2023-2024 academic year.
+The 2023-2024 DAAP college-wide and school specific scholarship applications are closed.
+The scholarship application will be available again in Spring 2024 for the 2024-2025 academic year.

 This scholarship was created to provide support to a graduate student in School of Planning.
 Preference will be given to a student who has demonstrated financial need, has worked previously in the private sector, and who has two or more years of experience in finance, banking, insurance, real estate, appraising, or other related fields.